UCLA women stay unbeaten in road win at Indiana

 BLOOMINGTON, Ind.
+(AP)UCLA responded to a demand for staunch defense and relentless rebounding.

+However it was Michaela Onyenwere’s steady second-half scoring that proved too much for Indiana to overcome on Sunday.

-(AP)Michaela Onyenwere scored 25 points, Japreece Dean added 24 and No. 10 UCLA stayed unbeaten with a 68-58 win over No. 12 Indiana on Sunday.
+The junior forward scored 19 of her game-high 25 points after halftime and No. 10 UCLA stayed unbeaten with a 68-58 road win over the 12th-ranked Hoosiers.

-The Bruins (11-0) had a big early lead, but the Hoosiers (10-2) rallied to a one-possession deficit in the latter half of the final quarter.
-But Onyenwere and Dean were too much as UCLA answered each Indiana surge.

-Onyenwere, a junior forward, scored 19 second-half points.
-Dean, a senior guard, made three 3-pointers in reaching a season high.

-The Bruins return three seniors from a team that reached the Elite Eight last year.
+”Obviously the reality is I have Michaela and they don’t,” Bruins coach Cori Close said. ”That’s the big X-factor.”

+”We can guard their offense for the first 25 seconds, it was just the second-half opportunities that they would get,” said Indiana’s Brenna Wise, referring to UCLA’s 18 offensive rebounds. ”We had to keep them off the boards.”

-The Hoosiers, who advanced to the NCAA tournament’s second round, have only one senior regular but all five starters average in double digits.
-But on Sunday, the only double-digit scorer was freshman Mackenzie Holmes with 13 points.
+The Hoosiers, who advanced to the NCAA tournament’s second round last year and have only one senior regular, managed just one double-digit scorer as freshman Mackenzie Holmes scored 13.

+”We just couldn’t get over the hump today,” Moren said. ”It seemed like when we made a run, they made a timely shot to keep us at bay.”

 Indiana made just 20 of 58 shots (34.5 percent), and also missed 10 foul shots in 24 attempts.
 UCLA shot just 24 of 72 (33.3 percent) from the floor.